Variable degeneracy on toroidal graphs: Results on toroidal graphs

-The discharging procedure preserves the total charge, thus the sum of the final charge should be zero by \eqref{Euler}.
+The discharging procedure preserves the total charge, so the sum of the final charges should be zero according to \eqref{Euler}.
 This implies that $G$ is $4$-regular and no component of $H(G)$ is a tree.
-By the absence of $\kappa$-cap-subgraphs for any $\kappa \geq 3$, no component of $H(G)$ is a cycle.
+Since $G$ has no $k$-cap-subgraphs for any $k \geq 3$, no component of $H(G)$ is a cycle.
 Hence, $H(G)$ does not exist and every vertex in $G$ is good.
-For every vertex $v$ (having degree four), the final charge is $4 - 6 + 3 \times \frac{4}{5} > 0$, a contradiction. \end{proof}
+However, for every vertex $v$ with degree $4$, the final charge is $4 - 6 + 3 \times \frac{4}{5} > 0$ by \ref{R1}, a contradiction. \end{proof}